Reimagining art

 Fluxism is not the future of photography—it is its present.
 In the age of AI, movements like this will define the value of the human element in art.

-A true image is born somewhere between the world and your willingness to receive it.
+A real image is born somewhere between the world and your readiness to accept it.

 Fluxism is the alchemy of light and body, where creativity becomes an act of biological renewal.